booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

 ## Conclusion

    * Always keep in mind: Make sure to always check for revocation - for reasons of your own secuity!
-   * Please continue to [__Exercise B.4__](../B4/) to learn about OCSP Stapling: It improves performance and reduces dependency on the availability of your CA's OCSP handler.
+   * Please continue to [__Exercise B.4__](../B4/) now to learn about OCSP Stapling: It improves performance and reduces dependency on the availability of your CA's OCSP handler.